-Hopefully your business is showing a profit, but perhaps that profit isn’t as high as you’d like it to be.
-Maybe you had envisioned having more of a cushion, paying yourself a higher salary, putting more into retirement, etc. So maybe your business is doing well, but you need it to be doing better.
+As a small or medium-sized business owner, hopefully your business is showing a profit… but perhaps that profit isn’t as high as you’d like it to be.
+Maybe you had envisioned having more of a financial cushion, paying yourself a higher salary, putting more into retirement, etc. So maybe your business is doing well, but you need it to be doing better.

 Clearly, it’s time to grow your business, right?

 The conventional wisdom says you need to grow your business in order to grow your profit.
 But that approach to growth ignores a big part of the picture.
-In other words, if you jump right into the growth phase, you might be skipping a very important step.
+In other words, if you jump right into the growth phase, you might be skipping some very important steps.

 Optimize Your Current Business

 Before you start actively growing your business, you need to make sure the financial pieces of your business are in good shape.
 This means doing things like analyzing your revenue streams (to find out their relative profitability), calculating your ROI for different staff positions, improving your cash flow, addressing your tax strategy, etc. Essentially, you want to do your best to improve the financial side of your business before you enter the growth phase.